laravel/docs/controllers.md

 	$url = action('App\Http\Controllers\FooController@method');

-**Again**, you only need to specify the portion of the class that that comes after the `App\Http\Controllers` namespace "root".
 If you wish to generate a URL to a controller action while using only the portion of the class name relative to your controller namespace, register the root controller namespace with the URL generator:

 	URL::setRootControllerNamespace('App\Http\Controllers');